Finnair: Upcoming narrow-body fleet renewal

 Due to an aging narrow-body fleet, Finnair plans to retire the Airbus A320 family and replace them with new generation aircraft.
 The airline estimates to invest up to €4 billion in fleet renewal between 2020 and 2025.
 Revealed at its Capital Markets Day on November 12, 2019, Finnair plans to grow the size of its fleet from the current 83 (as of November 2019) to approximately 100 by 2025, of which 70% is planned to be narrow-body aircraft and 30% wide-body aircraft.
 One-third of the total investment sum would be used for growth, while two-thirds would be to replace the current fleet.
 According to Bloomberg, Finnair will replace the old aircraft with either Airbus A320neo family or Boeing 737 MAX new generation aircraft.
 The carrier has also revealed that it is looking for suitable narrow-body aircraft for long-haul use.

 On 18 December 2015, Finnair decided to improve the space efficiency of its current Airbus narrow-body fleet due to a growing need for feeder traffic capacity.
 The value of the investment is approximately EUR 40 million, and it includes 22 narrow-body Airbus aircraft in Finnair's fleet.
 The cabin layout change excludes five A321 aircraft, which are already configured according to the plan, having 209 seats.
 The cabin reconfiguration was estimated to take two weeks per aircraft during 2017.
-The reconfiguration adds 6 to 13 seats depending on the aircraft type, increasing the passenger capacity of Finnair's Airbus narrow-body fleet as measured by available seat kilometers by close to 4 percent.
+The reconfiguration adds 6 to 13 seats depending on the aircraft type, increasing the passenger capacity of Finnair's Airbus narrow-body fleet as measured by available seat kilometres by close to 4 percent.
 Finnair also planned to increase its narrow-body fleet.
 As a first step, Finnair leased eight Airbus A321 narrow-body aircraft from BOC Aviation.